 See "What is the most important information I should know about LYRICA?" for the signs of an allergic reaction.

-See the end of this leaflet for a complete list of ingredients in LYRICA.
+See the end of this Medication Guide for a complete list of ingredients in LYRICA.

 What should I tell my healthcare provider before taking LYRICA?

 Before taking LYRICA, tell your healthcare provider about all your medical conditions, including if you: